loopbackio/loopback.io/pages/en/lb3/Installing-on-Windows.md

 tags: installation
 sidebar: lb3_sidebar
 permalink: /doc/en/lb3/Installing-on-Windows.html
-summary: Follow the procedure below to install StrongLoop on MacOS.
+summary: Follow the procedure below to install StrongLoop on Windows.
 ---

 Installing Node and StrongLoop on Windows presents some special challenges and requirements.